simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 AI-powered password protection systems can detect and prevent various types of attacks, such as brute force attacks and dictionary attacks.
 By continuously learning from user behavior and analyzing login attempts, AI algorithms can identify suspicious patterns and flag them for further investigation.

-Additionally, AI can help in the creation of stronger passwords.
+Also, AI can help in the creation of stronger passwords.
 By analyzing common password patterns and known vulnerabilities, AI algorithms can generate password recommendations that are both secure and easy to remember.

 AI can also play a role in password recovery methods.
 By analyzing user behavior and historical data, AI algorithms can accurately determine whether a password reset request is legitimate or potentially fraudulent.

-To sum up, AI has the potential to revolutionize password protection by enhancing security measures, improving password creation practices, and streamlining password recovery methods.
+To sum up, AI has the potential to revolutionize password protection by enhancing security measures, improving password creation practices, and simplifying password recovery methods.

 The Future of Passwords
 -----------------------